facebookresearch/hydra/website/docs/tutorial/120_debugging.md

 * `hydra` : Hydra's config
 * `all` : The full config, which is a union of `job` and `hydra`.

 Warning: `-c` should be the last command line argument.
-Because of the optional argument to -c the following override may get parsed as the config type to show.
+The first argument after `-c` will be interpreted config type to show.

 ### Hydra verbose debugging
 Hydra prints some very useful information in `DEBUG` log level.